KILLinefficiency/KILLinefficiency/README.md

 <br>

 <p>
 Hello There!
 I am a young programmer from India.
-I am mainly interested in backend development and low-level programming.
+I am mainly interested in systems engineering, backend development and low-level programming.
 I work extensively on personal projects and have developed a few good ones.
 I also carry a great amount of interest and love for GNU/Linux and FOSS.
 </p>

 ## Skills